affinitybridge/protest/README.txt

 -- CONFIGURATION --

-* Configure user permissions in Administer >> People >> Permissions >>
+* Configure user permissions in Administer >> People >> Permissions >> protest module:
-  protest module:

   - administer protest

-    Users with role "administer protest" permission will see the administration page.
+    Users with the "administer protest" permission will have access to the protest administration page.

-  - browse without warning
+  - bypass protest blackout

-    Users with role "browse without warnings" permission will navigate your site without watching the splash page for the protest.
+    Users with the "bypass protest blackout" permission will not experience the modal blackout.

--- CUSTOMIZATION --

-* You can cutomize several aspects of this module in Administer >> Configuration >> Protest
+* Configure protest settings in Administer >> Configuration >> Protest.

+-- DEFAULTS --

+* The default configuration is set to promote the BlackoutSpeakout campaign (http://www.blackoutspeakout.ca/)